 DOT should collect, use, and retain only PII that is relevant and necessary for the specified purpose for which it was originally collected.
-DOT should retain PII for only as long as necessary to fulfill the specified purpose(s) and in accordance with a National Archives and Records Administration (NARA)-approved record disposition schedule.

-The FAA manages risk by minimizing the amount of PII collected by the AVS Registry through the creation of the standardized forms.
-These forms were created to provide a standardized way for airmen to submit information that is otherwise submitted in an ad hoc manner to the FAA.
-Using these forms limit the chance that an airman will submit unnecessary or irrelevant PII to the FAA.
+The FAA manages privacy risk by minimizing the amount of PII collected by IACRA and the AVS Registry through the creation of standardized forms used in the airman certification process.
+These forms provide a standardized way for airmen to submit information that is otherwise submitted in an ad hoc manner to the FAA.
+Using these forms limit the chance that an airman submits unnecessary or irrelevant PII to the FAA.